tipishev/python_debugging_workshop/README.md

 For this exercise we will use `ipdb`, a wrapper around PDB that adds tab-completion, color, and multiline context support.

-For that we can add a couple of `i`s in the earlier breakpoint.  _add those 'i's_ Now, all the goodness of iPython is available to us.
-Another improvement is that you can set how many lines of context you would like to see. _add context=5_

 ![Lighting](/images/lighting.png)